jacobproffer/blog/content/travel/snaefellsnes-peninsula.md

 {{< /images >}}

 Grundarfjörður was a small coastal town, sat in the shadow of Kirkjufell, a famous mountain which served as a backdrop for Game of Thrones in the sixth and seventh seasons.
 The town was quiet and remote, with colorful houses set against the backdrop of steep mountains and the sea.
 After a long day, Myles and I went to Kaffi 59 for dinner.
 The restaurant had a welcome atmosphere, with wooden tables and large counter near the entrance.
-Our server, tanned to a burnt orange color, moved efficiently between tables.
 Myles and I ordered a pizza called Eyrarfjall, which came topped with Pitsusósa, ostur, nautahakk, skinka, and pepperoni.
+Though I burnt the roof of my mouth, it was a delicious pizza.

 After we paid the bill, Myles and I left Grundarfjörður and returned to Reykjavik.
 We stayed on Route 54, and passed familiar scenery of lava fields and mountains.
 We turned off on Route 56 for a shortcut, which was a rolling road with views of wide valleys and hills.
 Eventually, Route 56 reconnected with Route 54, which we stayed on until we reconnected with Route 1.
 It was a long drive, with two stops.
 Myles and I stopped for coffee at the Hotel Snaefellsnes and a bathroom break at an N1 station in the town of Borgarnes.
 By the time we arrived at our hotel, the sky was a deep blue, and the streets were near empty.